RuPaul's Drag Race All Stars: Seasons 3–5 (2018–2020): VH1

-Season 4 (2018–2019)

 In August 2018, during an episode of his podcast, Whats the Tee?, RuPaul confirmed he was filming the fourth season of All Stars.
 On August 22, 2018, VH1 officially announced a fourth season of All Stars, with the cast still yet to be revealed.
 On November 9, season 3 winner Trixie Mattel hosted a live stream with season 2 finalists Katya and Detox to announce the cast.
 The ten contestants competing on the fourth season of All Stars were Farrah Moan, Gia Gunn, Jasmine Masters, Latrice Royale, Manila Luzon, Monét X Change, Monique Heart, Naomi Smalls, Trinity the Tuck, and Valentina.
 Gia Gunn was the first transgender contestant to compete on a season of All Stars, while Latrice Royale and Manila Luzon were the first contestants to return after competing in a previous season of All Stars.
 The fourth season premiered on December 14, 2018, on VH1.
-The winners were Trinity the Tuck and Monét X Change; this marked the first and only double crowning to date in the Drag Race franchise.
+The winners were Trinity the Tuck and Monét X Change; this marked the first double crowning in the ‘’Drag Race’’ franchise.

-Season 5 (2020)

 On August 19, 2019, it was announced that the series had been renewed for a fifth season.
 It was announced on February 20, 2020, on the show's official Twitter account, that the season would premiere on June 5, 2020, on Showtime.
 The cast was revealed on May 8, 2020.
 Following the cast announcement, producers announced that the show will air on VH1 instead of Showtime due to the COVID-19 pandemic which caused "various scheduling and programming adjustments."
 The ten contestants competing that season were Alexis Mateo, Blair St. Clair, Derrick Barry, India Ferrah, Jujubee, Mariah Paris Balenciaga, Mayhem Miller, Miz Cracker, Ongina, and Shea Couleé.
 The winner was Shea Couleé, leaving Jujubee and Miz Cracker as the runners-up.

-Season 6 (2021)
+Seasons 6–10 (2021–present): Paramount+

 On August 20, 2020, VH1 renewed the series for its sixth season.
 On February 24, 2021, ViacomCBS announced that the sixth season of the show would move to Paramount+.
 On May 26, it was announced that the season would air beginning June 24, 2021.
 The season's thirteen contestants were A'keria C. Davenport, Eureka!, Ginger Minj, Jan, Jiggly Caliente, Kylie Sonique Love, Pandora Boxx, Ra'Jah O'Hara, Scarlet Envy, Serena ChaCha, Silky Nutmeg Ganache, Trinity K. Bonet, and Yara Sofia.
 The winner was Kylie Sonique Love, leaving Eureka!, Ginger Minj, and Ra'Jah O'Hara as runners-up.
 Kylie made history as the first transgender queen to win the crown on the American version of the show.